davidolrik/sublime-rsync-ssh/README.md

 ### Example `.sublime-project` file

-Note that the `.sublime-project` is a JSON file, and as such comments are not supported.
+Note that the `.sublime-project` is a JSON file, and as such comments are not supported, fortunately for us Sublime Text uses a a rather lax parser that supports `//` comments.
-The comments below have just been added to document the individual sections (All keys named `"#"`should be left out).
+The comments below have just been added to document the individual sections .

 When you initialize your project via `Initialize Settings` the plugin will add the `rsync_ssh` config to your project file.